 The Jubilee Dance Floors costs about $36 per square at the time of this writing.

-Of course there are some downsides to dancing on the Jubilee Dance Floors.
-They are not made of wood so dancing on them is different than dancing on a hardwood surface and they are not nearly as loud as the other options.
+There are some downsides to dancing on the Jubilee Dance Floors.
+They are not made of wood so dancing on them is different than dancing on a hardwood surface and they are not nearly as loud as I would like.
 I was immediately comfortable using them, but they probably would not appeal to hardcore wood floor enthusiasts.

 In addition, they are rather thin.
 While this makes them very easy to transport, it also limits their ability to absorb the impact of tap dancing.